tanbinh123/imdb-api/README.md

 | `/event/all`                        | Event  | -            | All Events Alphabetically         |   💭   |   -   |
 | `/calendar`                         | -      | -            | Upcoming Releases                 |   💭   |   -   |

 Is a route missing?
-Feel free to [open a new issue](https://github.com/Scrip7/imdb-api/issues) to let us know!
+Feel free to [open a new issue][10] to let us know!

-> **Note** To prevent duplication, please search to see if an issue exists for your request.
+> **Note** Please check that the issue has not already been reported to prevent duplication.

 ## Docker usage